Skip to main content

 By Design.

-✓ OWASP Top 10 Mitigated ✓ Static Secure Hosting ✓ CSP Enforced ✓ No Backend Attack Surface ✓ SRI on External Scripts ✓ Responsible Disclosure Policy
+✓ OWASP Top 10 Assessed ✓ Static Secure Hosting ✓ CSP Enforced ✓ No Backend Attack Surface ✓ SRI on External Scripts ✓ Responsible Disclosure Policy

 🛡️